What Is The Health Care Spending Account?

 What happens if my medical expenses change during the plan year?
 Can I increase or decrease my HCSA contributions?

-No. According to IRS rules, a change in medical expenses is not a qualifying event that would allow you to change the amount of your HCSA annual election.
+No. Per IRS rules, a change in medical expenses is not a qualifying event that would allow you to change your HCSA election amount.
 So, if you incur more medical expenses during the plan year you cannot increase your HCSA contributions.
 If your medical expenses are less than you had planned, you cannot reduce your HCSA contributions.

 If I have an eligible change in status, can I increase or decrease my HCSA amount?